ENIGMA-KUN/emitrix-climate-scenario/README.md

 - Organizational boundaries (✅ Implemented)
 - Base year emissions (✅ Implemented)

-## Contributing

-We welcome contributions to the Emitrix Climate Scenario Analysis Platform.
-Please see our [contributing guidelines](CONTRIBUTING.md) for details.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.